igorwojda/android-showcase/README.md

 ## Tech-Stack

-This project takes advantage of best practices, and many popular libraries and tools in the Android ecosystem.
+This project takes advantage of best practices and many popular libraries and tools in the Android ecosystem.
 Most of the libraries are in the stable version unless there is a good reason to use non-stable dependency.

 * Tech-stack